How Much Does SR-22 Insurance Really Cost?

 Non-Owner SR-22: The Cheaper Option

-If you don't own a vehicle but need to reinstate your license, a non-owner SR-22 policy covers you when driving borrowed or rented cars — at a fraction of the cost of a standard policy.
+If you don't own a vehicle but need your license back, a non-owner SR-22 policy covers you when driving borrowed or rented cars at a fraction of what a standard policy runs.

 Never Let Your SR-22 Lapse